andytlr/ollie-talking-shit/README.md

 length: 2668168
 link: https://dl.dropboxusercontent.com/u/21267/Podcasts/Ollie%20Talking%20Shit/Ollie%20Talking%20Shit%20Ep%201.mp3
 ---

+Post content here.
 ```

-The metadata at the top of a post is mostly straight forward.
+The YAMLmetadata at the top of a post is mostly straight forward.

 * Title and Duration are wrapped in `""` quotes because they contain `:` which confuses the YAML.
 * Duration is HH:MM:SS or just MM:SS